Wilkes-Barre Cerebral Palsy Lawyer

 While some cases of CP are unavoidable, instances related to medical malpractice during birth or pregnancy are preventable.
 Medical errors, such as improper monitoring of fetal distress, failure to respond to signs of distress, or delays in emergency interventions during labor, can lead to brain injury and cerebral palsy.

-If you suspect medical negligence, talk to an experienced cerebral palsy lawyer in Wilkes Barre today.
+If you suspect medical negligence, talk to an experienced Wilkes-Barre cerebral palsy lawyer today.
 Call Munley Law for your free consultation.

 What If Medical Malpractice Caused My Child’s Injury?

-If your child has been diagnosed with cerebral palsy and you believe medical malpractice played a role in their birth injury, you need to talk to a Wilkes-Barre birth injury attorney as soon as possible.
+If your child has been diagnosed with cerebral palsy and you believe medical malpractice played a role in their birth injury, or other forms of medical negligence were involved, you need to talk to a Wilkes-Barre birth injury attorney.

 Is There a Statute of Limitations for Cerebral Palsy Cases in Wilkes-Barre?